SimoMart88/rpic/README.md

 * Move installer to a dedicated Python(click) script
   * Better parameter management
 * Move installer to docker compose

+## CI/CD
+* Expose coverage on Codcov
+* Extende Ruff configuration to include more code checks
+  * Evaluate if bandit can be then removed

 # Known issues
 * Sporadically the application crash with the following error: "Timed out waiting for PulseIn message.
 Make sure libgpiod is installed."